mozilla-services/pulseguardian/README.md

 existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.

+TODO: Run with a docker/vagrant image (bug 1089457).

 * Initialize the db with: `python dbinit.py`. *WARNING*: This removes any existing data the app might have previously stored in the databse.
 * Optional: Generate some dummy data (dummy user account, admin account):